poweroutlet2/openground/docs/docs/commands/index.md

 ## Management Commands

 ### [ls](list-libraries.md)
-List all ingested documentation libraries.
+List all embedded documentation libraries.

 ```bash
 openground ls
 ```

 ### [list-raw-libraries](list-libraries.md#list-raw-libraries)
-List available libraries in the raw data directory that have been extracted but not yet ingested.
+List available libraries in the raw data directory that have been extracted but not yet embedded.

 ```bash
 openground list-raw-libraries